kekema/apex-condition-builder/README.md

 <h3>Plugin versions</h3>
 Version 1.0.0 - build under APEX 24.1<br>
-Version 1.1.0 - build under APEX 24.2 - has the Initialization PL/SQL Block attribute added
+Version 1.1.0 - build under APEX 24.2 - has the Initialization PL/SQL Block attribute added<br>
+Version 1.2.0 - build under APEX 24.2 - implements the QueryBuilder 'multiple' filter attribute for rule inputs where a Popup LOV is used by applying a List Manager

 <h3>Third-Party Libraries and Licenses</h3>